tkhq/ruby-sdk/README.md

 ## Ruby

 On Mac, Ruby will come installed automatically.
 However, the default version might not be compatible with certain gems, nor will it allow you to modify the default gems directory.
-To set up Ruby, there are many options: rbenv, rvm, asdf, chruby, etc. For simplicity, one path is using rbenv, which can be set up by following the instructions [here](https://github.com/rbenv/rbenv?tab=readme-ov-file#installation).
+To set up Ruby, there are many options: rbenv, rvm, asdf, chruby, etc. For example, rbenv can be set up by following the instructions [here](https://github.com/rbenv/rbenv?tab=readme-ov-file#installation).

 ## Rubocop